damianhakert/damianhakert.github.io/source/jobs/accounting-manager/index.html.md

 title: "Accounting Manager"
 ---

 GitLab is adding the next essential member who can help drive operational improvements within our finance department.
 You will join our team in its early stages responsible for developing a highly efficient, world class accounting process.
-We expect you will know your way around GAAP principles, financial statements and be a proven problem solver.
+We expect you will know your way around GAAP principles, financial statements, and be a proven problem solver.

 ## Responsibilities